Japan Pulp and Paper Company Limited

 Contribution to business performance from increased demand for paper products due to move away from plastics

-• Monitor laws and regulations and demand trends, develop products, and ensure supply volumes in accordance with conditions
+• Monitor laws and regulations as well as demand trends, develop products, and ensure supply volumes in accordance with conditions

 Moderate